zendertv/zender-docs/STREAMING.md

 The ingest point is where the encoder sends its signal to so it can be delivered to the endusers (CDN).
 In order to player the stream there needs to be a compatible player.

+Note:
-Note: Ingest streams are best restarted daily.
+- Ingest streams are best restarted daily.
 When a stream is too long running the drift between audio/video packets can be too large to make the synching working well.
+- Ingesting bandwidth has a cost associated, be sure to stop the stream when it's not needed

 # Encoder settings